ECP-CANDLE/Benchmarks/examples/xform-smiles/README.txt

 All the relevant arguments are contained in the respective default model files, class_default_model.txt and regress_default_model.txt.
 They can be invoked with 'python sct_baseline_keras.py' and all variables can be overwritten from the command line.
+The datasets will be automatically downloaded and stored in the ../../Data/Pilot1 directory.

+Running the original versions:

 The datasets